This article introduces documented Walkthroughs then guides you through creation of a Test Account for related use.

 For example, we use firstname.lastname@example.org as the base address, then subsequently create and use the following:

 - Organization gmail-definisec_t2, User/ Delegate -> definisec+test2U1@gmail.com

 Start by provisioning your first Test Account with instructions in the next section.
-The Walkthroughs will subsequently guide you through the changes required to create associated Organizations, Accounts, and Trust Relationships.
+The Walkthroughs will subsequently guide you through the actions required to create associated Organizations, Accounts, and Trust Relationships, when they become necessary.